TheOfficialFloW/VitaShell/README.md

 * Everybody who contributed on vitasdk

 ### Changelog X.XX ###
+- Added group RW permissions on files and folders when moving.
+  Safe homebrews like RetroArch will now recognize files and folders that you have moved from 'ux0:video'.
 - Added possibility to choose compression level.
 - Fixed time information in zip archives.